polkadot-developers/polkadot-docs/develop/application-devs/interact/light-clients.md

 protocol.
 Generally, the UI will showcase the information that is available on the node, and this is done through two main approaches:

 1. **User-Controlled Nodes**: The UI connects to a node client that the user has installed on their machine.
-   - These nodes are secure, but installation and maintenance of these nodes tend to be an inconvenience.
+These nodes are secure, but installation and maintenance of these nodes tend to be an inconvenience

 2. **Publicly-Accessible Nodes**: The UI connects to a third-party-owned publicly-accessible node client.
-   - While these nodes are more prevalent in their usage as they are convenient to use, they are centralized and insecure.
+While these nodes are more prevalent in their usage as they are convenient to use, they are centralized and insecure

 There is now a new paradigm: instead of specifying a centralized RPC node, developers just need to define the blockchain's [chain specification](https://docs.substrate.io/main-docs/build/chain-spec/)